pivotal/docs-tap/upgrading.md

 This document describes how to upgrade Tanzu Application Platform from 1.0 to 1.0.1.

-A fresh install of Tanzu Application Platform `1.0.1` can be performed directly by following the instructions [Installing Tanzu Application Platform]](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html).
+You can perform fresh install of Tanzu Application Platform `1.0.1` by following the instructions in [Installing Tanzu Application Platform]](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html).

 ## <a id='prereqs'></a>Prerequisites